npoggi/databricks-cli/README.rst

 To install simply run
 ``pip install --upgrade databricks-cli``

+Or for your fork
+``pip install --upgrade --editable /local/path/to/repo/databricks-cli``

 Then set up authentication using username/password or `authentication token <https://docs.databricks.com/api/latest/authentication.html#token-management>`_.
 Credentials are stored at ``~/.databrickscfg``.

 - ``databricks configure`` (enter hostname/username/password at prompt)